NaturalHPC/cerulean-test-docker-images/README.rst

 For the WebDAV container, you'll want to map its internal ports 80 and/or 443 to some port on the host, instead of 22.

+The SSH password is `kingfisher`, or you can log in using `images/fake-base/.ssh/id1_rsa` with no passphrase, or using `images/fake-base/.ssh/id2_rsa` with passphrase `kingfisher`.

 Contributing